 Consider yourself a film buff?
 The Longleaf Film Festival at the North Carolina Museum of History is free to attend and explores historic and contemporary stories from the state, the country and the world through narrative and documentary movies.
 You'll also have the opportunity to meet independent filmmakers and actors associated with many of the films at the festival.
 Oh, and did we mention there’s free popcorn?

-Bring the entire family for the Ritmo Latino Festival!
+Bring the entire family for the Ritmo Latino Festival in Cary!
 Learn more about Latino music, dance and visual arts.
 Plus, taste traditional Latino foods from around the world and shop with many of the craft vendors at the festival.
 You'll enjoy taking in the sizzling sounds, hot rhythms and cuisine of Spain, Latin America and the Caribbean!

-Wendell celebrates the arts with this day-long outdoor gala of arts.
+Wendell celebrates the arts with this outdoor gala.
 Join the fun and spend the day meeting artists from 9am-4pm, including a sidewalk chalk artist working from noon-3pm.
-Paintings will be judged starting at 4pm, followed by an artists' reception and public viewing at 5pm at Wine and Beer 101 on N. Main St. (beer and wine will be available for purchase, plus light snacks).
-After winners are announced, take part in an hour-long silent auction beginning at 5:30pm to take some art home for yourself or friends and family!
+Take part in the Arts & Crafts Fair and take some art and handmade items home for yourself or friends and family!

 The arts take over streets of downtown Raleigh during Artsplosure with sidewalk chalk murals, large-scale, interactive visual art installations, an Art Market with more than 170 exhibitors and more!
 The festival balances critically-acclaimed national artists with some of N.C.'s best performing and visual artists.
 There's also something for the kids!
 Make plans to enjoy Kidsplosure, showcasing interactive educational activities and entertainment for children and their parents.